Why First Nations Australians were pioneers in ancient technology and sustainability

 Australian First Nations woven basket. © History Skills

-Once more, each region had its own style and symbols, which showed the range of cultures across the continent.
+Once more, each region had its own style and symbols, which often showed the range of cultures across the continent.

 Land and water management